Setirostris: Description

 Setirostris eleryi is a very small microchiropteran, with a light build, and was regarded as tiny when compared to species of Mormopterus, the genus of smaller bats in which they were variously placed.
 They have a mean weight of 5.2 g, a maximum weight of 8 g and a forearm length from 31.5 to 36 mm.
 The face and muzzle are relatively long and narrow.
 The muzzle and face are sparsely covered in fine hair, with the exception of a unique series of 26 to 30 conspicuous bristles on each side and a fringe of fur on the upper lip.

 The ears are triangular and are not joined across the forehead and the tragus is rounded.
 The dorsal colour ranges from sandy-brown to grey-brown with lighter coloration on the ventral surface.

 A prominent long and slender genital projection is present in both the male and female of the species.
 The function of the projection is unknown and these features are not shared by any other Australian Chiroptera with the exception of Micronomus norfolkensis.
 Males of the species also possess unique serrated lateral flanges on the acutely pointed glans penis.
 Features of the dentition are also unique to this species.

-As the type and currently sole species of genus Setirostris, S. eleryi was distinguished from other species of the genus Mormopterus by the absence of a developed gular sac, possessing two (rather than three) lower incisors and two (not one) upper premolars.
+As the type and sole species of genus Setirostris, S. eleryi is distinguished from other Molossid species, in particular those formerly placed in Mormopterus, by the absence of a developed gular sac, possessing two (rather than three) lower incisors and two (not one) upper premolars.

 Range and distribution

-Setirostris eleryi is uncommon and widely dispersed across broad areas of inland Australia, with specimens and records from central Australia and the remote southwestern corner of the Northern Territory, northern South Australia, western and central Queensland and north western New South Wales (NSW).
-The distribution of S. eleryi is unusual in that it ranges from extremely arid areas of the central Australian interior, where average annual rainfall is less than 200 mm, to areas of the northeastern Queensland dry tropics where average annual rainfall can exceed 1000 mm.
+Setirostris eleryi is uncommon and widely dispersed across broad areas of inland Australia, with specimens and records from central Australia and the remote southwestern corner of the Northern Territory, northern South Australia, western and central Queensland and northwestern and northern inland New South Wales (NSW).
+The distribution of S. eleryi is notable in that it ranges from extremely arid areas of the central Australian interior, where average annual rainfall is less than 200 mm, to areas of the northeastern Queensland dry tropics where average annual rainfall can exceed 1000 mm.
 The eastern component of its distribution range occurs to the west of the Great Dividing Range within the Brigalow Belt (north and south), Mulga Lands, Darling Riverine Plains and Nandewar Biogeographic Regions.

 In the western component it occurs within the Finke, MacDonnell Ranges, Simpson Strzelecki Dunefields and Central Ranges Bioregions.

-The presence of outlying records for S. eleryi at Kaltukatjara (southwestern Northern Territory), Mount Isa (northwestern Queensland) and the area south of Bourke (northwestern New South Wales) indicate that the species may have a greater distribution in the arid and semi-arid regions of NSW, Queensland, the Northern Territory and Western Australia than available records indicate.
+The presence of outlying records for S. eleryi at Kaltukatjara (southwestern Northern Territory), Mount Isa (northwestern Queensland) and in the area south of Bourke (northwestern New South Wales) indicate that the species may have a more extensive distribution in the arid and semi-arid regions of NSW, Queensland, the Northern Territory and Western Australia than available records indicate.
 However its range and status remain relatively poorly known.
-In 2008 it had been recorded at 26 localities and few additional locations have been recorded in subsequent years.
+By 2008 it had been recorded at 26 localities and few additional locations have been recorded in subsequent years.